 The Honda Jazz is a great option if you’re a person who wants massive space and practicality, all wrapped up in a package that’s small enough to take the stress out of parking and keeps running costs to a minimum.
 It’s full of clever touches, including ‘Magic’ seats.
 Yes, abracadabra alakazam, and that huge load really will fit.

 The Honda Jazz has always screamed ‘practical’, with its upright stance, large glass areas and near-vertical tailgate.
-Both the 3rd generation and current 4th generation versions stick resolutely to that ethos.
-In fact, it doesn’t matter what generation of Jazz you look at, it’s always immediately obvious that you’re gazing at Honda’s practical supermini.
+Both the third-generation and current fourth-generation versions stick resolutely to that ethos.
+In fact, it doesn’t matter which generation of Jazz you look at, it’s always immediately obvious that you’re gazing at Honda’s practical supermini.

-Sit inside the Jazz and, given the overall sense of airiness, you’ll be shocked to find that the 3rd generation model is actually shorter than a Ford Fiesta, while the current car is only slightly longer.
+Sit inside the Jazz, and – given the overall sense of airiness – you’ll be shocked to find that the third-generation model is actually shorter than a Ford Fiesta, while the current car is only slightly longer.

-On both versions, at the front, the Honda badge is prominent, and flanked by large headlights.
-The windscreen is a steeply raked affair to help aerodynamics, and the bodywork is taller than you’d expect, which makes getting in and out easier.
+On both versions, at the front, the Honda badge is prominent and flanked by large headlights.
+The windscreen is steeply raked to help aerodynamics, and the bodywork is taller than you’d expect, which makes getting in and out easier.

-You’ll be shocked to find that the 3rd generation model is actually shorter than a Ford Fiesta
+You’ll be shocked to find that the third-generation model is actually shorter than a Ford Fiesta

 What’s it like to drive?

-Both the 3rd and 4th generations of the Jazz excel in town.
-They have light steering that makes the car a doddle to park, and the large glass areas mean you get a superb view out, either forwards or backwards.
-This car is built for parking garages.
+Both the third and fourth generations of the Jazz excel in town.
+They have light steering that makes the car a doddle to park, and the large glass areas mean you get a superb view out forwards and backwards – this car is built for parking garages.

 The suspension in the later car is slightly softer, especially so in the SUV-style Crosstar version, which has benefits for the ride quality.
 The good news is that you won’t feel uncomfortable in any Jazz.